supermarsx/sora-json-prompt-crafter/readme.md

 ![Coverage](./coverage.svg)
 ![Issues](https://img.shields.io/github/issues/supermarsx/sora-json-prompt-crafter?style=for-the-badge)

-Sora JSON Prompt Crafter is a web interface for building configuration files for Sora's generative models.
+Sora JSON Prompt Crafter is a web interface for building specially crafted prompts for Sora's generative models.
 Adjust sliders and dropdowns to fine‑tune parameters like style preset, aspect ratio, video duration and more.
 The app generates a JSON snippet you can copy and use directly with Sora.
 The app has a privacy-first approach where everything is kept on your